 19. Are there foods I cannot eat while I have braces?

 Yes.
 Once treatment begins, very complete instructions and a comprehensive list will be provided regarding foods to avoid.
 Some of those foods include: ice, hard candy, raw vegetables and all sticky foods (i.e. caramel and taffy).
 Many emergency appointments to repair broken or damaged braces can be avoided by carefully following instructions regarding what foods to avoid.

 20. How often should I brush my teeth while in braces?

-Patients should brush their teeth at least four times each day: after breakfast, lunch (or as soon as they get home from school), supper, and before going to bed.
-We will show each patient how to floss their teeth with braces on, and will also provide a prescription for a special fluoride gel to help protect teeth.
+Patients should brush their teeth at least four times each day: after breakfast, lunch (or as soon as they get home from school), after dinner, and before going to bed.
+We will show each patient how to floss their teeth with braces on and will also provide a prescription for a special fluoride gel to help protect teeth.

 21. What is an emergency appointment?
 How are those handled?

-If something happens and your braces are causing pain or if something is broken, you should call our office.
-In most cases we can address these issues over the telephone.
+If something happens and your braces are causing pain or if something is broken, you should call our office 262-694-5272.
+In most cases, we can address these issues over the phone.
 If an emergency appointment is needed, daily time is available for timely attention.